kate-harrison/dynamic_fractional_frequency_reuse/README.md

 Directories
 -----------
-Miscellaneous useful files are kept in the Helpers/ directory to reduce clutter and confusion.
+ * Miscellaneous useful files are kept in the Helpers/ directory to reduce clutter and confusion.

-All generated data is stored in the data/ directory.
+ * All generated data is stored in the data/ directory.

-All generated figures are stored in the Figures/ directory.
+ * All generated figures are stored in the Figures/ directory.
+ * Since some of the computations can take a long time, partial data is stored in the case of an interruption.
+There are many such files (over 1200 if you generate the data required for all of the figures) and they are stored in the partial_data/ directory.

-*** All of these directories will be automatically added to your path when you run 'run_me_first.m'. ***
+**All of these directories will be automatically added to your path when you run 'run_me_first.m'.**

 Code support and maintenance